simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 ![](/images/time-on-page-ga-stop.png)

 In the illustration above you would expect to at least record the time for the first page (you see in browsers 1 & 3).
-But instead, you don't get any time on site for this situation in Google Analytics.
+But instead, you don't get any _time on page_ for this situation in Google Analytics.
 It's because by default Google Analytics does not send a request at the end of the visit but only at the beginning.
 They have no way of knowing how long a visitor will be on the page at the beginning.
 They can however calculate the time between the first page and the following page (on the same domain).
 In that case, their flow works like this:

 ![](/images/time-on-page-ga.png)